lohjine/opencaptcha/concepts.md

 - with a strict time limit to stop captcha-solver services (<5 or 10 seconds)
 	- start timing from request complete, but time request to give more allowance for slow connection?
-- disallow double retrieve for question
+- disallow double retrieve for question? - no use, all captcha support refreshing
+- but need csrf to prevent preloading

 or visual illusions lol, which central circle looks smaller. hard for machines to replicate the same mistake as humans?